schwingle/this-is-only-a-test/index.md

    1. Enter the new user’s login name and their initial password.
    2. Optionally, assign groups memberships.
-   3. Click the Create button.
+   3. Click __Create__.

 # Connect to the Server

-Connect to the server using the a browser, supplying the server's IP address and port 8080.
+Connect to the server using a browser, supplying the server's IP address and port 8080.

     192.168.0.1:8080